papiodesu/leptos_book/src/router/17_nested_routing.md

 This means:

-- If I go to "/users」, I get the 「<Users/>" component.
+- If I go to "/users", I get the "<Users/>" component.
-- If I go to "/users/3」, I get the 「<UserProfile/>」 component (with the parameter 「id」 set to 「3"; more on that later)
+- If I go to "/users/3", I get the "<UserProfile/>" component (with the parameter "id" set to "3"; more on that later)

 Let’s say I use nested routes instead: